domino14/cesars-blog/content/posts/2023-06-28-how-to-unfck-arch.md

 Arch is pretty sweet.
 But to be honest, I've always been the type of nerd who likes building stuff more than fighting with my OS/code/etc etc. So I always choose simple things: Golang, Mac OS, etc. But when I [built my own computer](/posts/2022-05-13-linux-on-desktop/), I finally was able to get everything the way I wanted to: a very fast coding environment where I can still watch Netflix or whatever once in a while, and stream Scrabble tournaments/coding with OBS.
 I scratch my gaming itch with the Switch most of the times.

 That is, until Ubuntu broke again.
 I don't know what it is about me and Ubuntu.
-I literally have never been able to update Ubuntu without my computer becoming unbootable.
+I literally have never been able to upgrade to the next Ubuntu version without my computer becoming unbootable.
 Never.
 It must be because I like installing extra packages here and there and something just must not be compatible.
 I think it had to do with my NVIDIA graphics card driver or who knows.

 And then I saw the light.
 The wonder that is Arch Linux.
 And I've been a very happy Arch user for about a year now.